pperkovich1/Romero_VAE_DCA/run/README.md

 # Copy your aligned fasta file to the sequence_sets directory
 cp my_aligned_msa.fasta sequence_sets/

-# change to the chtc directory
+# change to the run directory
-cd chtc
+cd run

 # edit the pytorch_reweighting.sub file to change the input
 # fasta file.
 Use nano/emacs/vi or your favourite editor